Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 7. Scoring leads

-On the more technical side, scoring leads is a great way to segment them into an approachable repository of clients.
-Divide them into categories, such as their country, profession, the sector they work in, the size of their company, and a slew of other factors.
+On the more technical side, scoring leads is a great way to segment them into an approachable client base.

-One highly recommended category for scoring in email lead generation is to categorize the “warmth” of the client or their position on the sales funnel.
+One highly recommended category for scoring in email lead generation is warmth in the sales funnel.

-How likely are they to proceed with your offer judging by the information available on this client?
-Categorize cold clients according to this question and tailor automated emails to suit each case.
+How likely are they to proceed with your offer based on the information available about this client?
+Categorize cold clients based on this question and tailor automated emails to each case.

 8. Schedule your emails

-Scheduling your emails en masse is another great advantage of email automation.
-Research has shown that most people open their emails at the start of a work day, from 10 AM to noon.
+Scheduling your emails en masse is another key advantage of email automation.
+Research shows that most people open their emails between 10 AM and noon.

 If you have cold clients located on the other side of the world, sending emails during your own working hours means they’ll receive them in the middle of the night.

-By the time it's morning for your clients, they’ll have a full inbox, leaving your email at the bottom of the list where they can easily miss it.
+By the time it's morning for your clients, they’ll have a full inbox, leaving your email at the bottom of the list and making it easy for them to miss.

-Take advantage of email automation and schedule emails so they reach your clients when it is morning in their local time.
-Learn the time zones of your cold clients and schedule the emails accordingly.
+Take advantage of email automation to schedule emails to reach your clients when it is morning in their time zone.
+Identify your cold clients' time zones and schedule emails accordingly.

 This way, when your prospective client checks their inbox the following day, your email has a better chance of appearing at the top of the list.